PrestaManiacs/thupdcatgroup/README.md

-# thupdcatgroup
-Massively updates the access of customer groups for product categories.
+# Massively updates the access of customer groups for product categories.

 ## Features